neurodisney/ND_PLDAPS/README.md

 * __ND_TrialPrepare__
 What needs to be done during *p.trial.pldaps.trialStates.trialPrepare*: Do things that are time sensitive relative to the actual trial start.
 This call ends with a screen flip that starts the trial (and determines time 0).

-* __ND_DrawControlScreen__
+* __ND_FrameDraw__
-What needs to be done during *p.trial.pldaps.trialStates.frameDraw*: Update experimenter control showing eye position and additional information.
+What needs to be done during *p.trial.pldaps.trialStates.frameDraw*: Display base elements and update experimenter control showing eye position and additional information.

 * __ND_FrameFlip__
 What needs to be done during *p.trial.pldaps.trialStates.frameFlip*: Flip the screen and determine related frame timings.